R0mb0/TruDaMul_FrameWork_Simulations/README.md

 		- Address.
 		- And the signature of address.

-	* Automatically checks the validity of the signatures and locks the amount of tokens indicated by C in tender in favor of P.
+	* Automatically checks the validity of the signatures and locks the amount of money indicated by C in tender in favor of P.

 	* Allows M1 to close the state channel with C in the future, using the current balanceM1 object.